What is The HOPE Virtual School

 Other local authorities

-• Bristol children in care or care leavers who are educated in their authority
+• Bristol children in care move to another local authority

 Other departments in the council